Scooletz/Presentations/Performance/content.md

 The last but not least.
 The await keyword.
 It's registering a continuation, like it was awaiting on an event marking an operation as completed.

 You may say that I'm comparing apples to oranges but for sure you can see the analogy.
-The world is asynchro

 ---